pxzlz-ctrl/Crossover4Free/README.md

 1. Download and extract PrefsEditor.
 2. Locate com.codeweavers.CrossOver.plist (~/Library/Preferences/)
 3. Change the "Version" value to a number below the current version for ex, 24.0.1 to 23.0.1
+4. If and when it asks to update, proceed and it will give you 7-14 more days.